-We head further eastward and will pass some picturesque landscapes like Mt.
+On this day you will head further eastward, passing some picturesque landscapes like Mt.
 Vesturhorn.
 The east coast boasts of long, narrow fjords with steep sides and jagged mountain peaks as well as picturesque fishing villages.
-This is the area of the reindeer and we hope to find some on the way.
+This is an area with reindeer and we hope to find some on the way.
 Overnight in the fishing town of Fáskrúðsfjörður.

 Mountains, Geothermal Areas, Landscapes, Waterfalls, Birds

-The following day we make our way north to Lake Mývatn, through large wilderness areas where you see nothing but hills and mountains as far as your eye can reach.
-We will be based at Sel Hotel at the Lake for four nights.
-From our base at Mývatn we’ll explore geothermal areas and the snow covered volcanic landscape around the lake, with some unique lava formation, craters, and the largest pseudo craters in the world.
-We’ll also make visits to the major waterfalls up north, such as Goðafoss.
-If snow conditions allow then we might also visit Aldeyjarfoss and Dettifoss.
-Parts of the lake and River Laxá are always open and flocks of Barrow’s Goldeneyes, Common Mergansers, Whooper Swans and even a few Harlequin Duck can be photographed.
-Gyr Falcon, Rock Ptarmigan, and Snow Bunting are all potential species for those looking for birds in the winter.
+From our base in Mývatn, you’ll have the opportunity to explore geothermal areas and the snow-covered volcanic landscape around the lake.
+This area features unique lava formations, craters, and the largest pseudo craters in the world.
+You’ll also visit major waterfalls up north such as Goðafoss.
+If snow conditions allow, you will also visit Aldeyjarfoss and Dettifoss.
+Parts of the lake and River Laxá are always open, and flocks of Barrow’s goldeneyes, common mergansers, whooper swans, and even a few harlequin ducks can be photographed.
+Gyr falcon, rock ptarmigan, and snow bunting are all potential species for winter bird photography.

 Landmark Basalt Stack Hvítserkur and Horses

-After our stay in the northeast we’ll head west along the northern coast through the town of Akureyri and spend a night at country Hotel Gauksmýri in close proximity to the famous landmark Hvítserkur.
-This area is famous for horse farming so this is a good spot to photograph horses as they are kept outside in the winter.
+After staying in the northeast you’ll head west along the northern coast through the town of Akureyri, spending a night at country Hotel Gauksmýri in close proximity to the famous landmark Hvítserkur.
+This area is famous for horse farming, making it the perfect place to photograph horses while they are kept outside in the winter.

 Mountains, Sea Stacks, Horses, Waterfalls

-If weather allows, we will take off early and spend the day in the beautiful area of Snæfellsnes peninsula, photographing the coastal line, beautiful mountains, sea stacks, horses, and whatever we find interesting on both sides of the peninsula.
+Weather permitting, you will spend the day in the beautiful area of Snæfellsnes peninsula, photographing the beautiful coastal line, mountains, sea stacks, horses, and whatever else we find interesting on both sides of the peninsula.
 The famous Kirkjufell mountain and the Kirkjufellsfoss waterfall is on this route.
-We may also visit Hraunfossar and some other sites in the Borgarfjörður area depending on how much time we are left with.
-Overnight in Reykjavík, Hotel Natura.
+We may also visit Hraunfossar and some other sites in the Borgarfjörður area depending on how much time we have.
+Overnight in Reykjavík, Hilton Natura.

 Departure from Iceland